maxammann/blog/content/posts/2019-12-23-t490-fingerprint-sensor.md

 You can install these using `fwupdmgr install <fw.cab>` or enable the testing remote using `fwupdmgr enable-remote lvfs-testing` as root user.
 Power off your laptop and start it again.

-# Getting the lastest libfprint
+# Getting the latest libfprint

-The `libfprint` which is packaged for most distributions is not ready for the firmwares yet.
+The `libfprint` which is packaged for most distributions is not ready for the firmware yet.
 You can clone the latest `libfprint` though to communicate with the fingerprint reader:
 * `git clone https://gitlab.freedesktop.org/libfprint/libfprint.git`
 * `git checkout b8e558452a97ac5cd026456b4e5a514d628b6747`
 * `cd libfprint && meson builddir`